parkerjgit/algorithms/markdown/trees_and_graphs/trees.md

 ---
 ## Insert a new node into a BST

 Insert into BST by recursing left or right until the empty spot is found.
 The trick to insertion is making sure you test children for empty slots rather than recursing on child before testing for existance as you do with search.
 This is a slightly atypical recursive pattern b/c no base case before recursion condition.
-This is because we *know* we are going to find a spot for new node and bst ensures we will follow minimum path straight to empty slot.
+This is because we *know* we are going to find a spot for new node and we need to ensure we find it while visiting its parent so that we can wire it up.

 ```py
 def insert(node, new_value):